 The Senate votes down the Blunt amendment in a vote of 51-48.
 Over 400,000 actions have been taken by Planned Parenthood supporters in support of the birth control benefit since November 2011.

 March 15, 2012

-The American Center for Law and Justice files a lawsuit against Health and Human Services, on behalf of a Missouri business owner, challenging the requirement to cover birth control with no copay.
+The American Center for Law and Justice files a lawsuit against the U.S. Department of Health and Human Services, on behalf of a Missouri business owner, challenging the requirement to cover birth control with no copay.
 This is the first challenge from a private business owner.

 August 1, 2012

 The birth control benefit starts to take effect.